Attending a performing arts college is one of the most rewarding experiences a student can have.

 Additionally, we are evaluating either conservatory or conservatory-style programs within a major university or liberal arts college.
 It is permissible if some programs are spread out through different schools (for example, dance is frequently in a separate “school” in the greater university from the theatre program).

 We are looking at schools based on faculty and alumni accomplishment, selectivity, strength in the three major performing arts areas, impact on the local community, and how these schools place in other major ranking publications.

-Here are College Gazette’s picks for the 10 best performing arts colleges and universities in the US.
+Here are College Gazette’s picks for 10 of the best performing arts colleges and universities in the US.

 An independent conservatory of approximately 600 enrolled students, Cornish is an established performing arts program.
 Faculty in the college are not only educators, they are also remarkable performers who have led significant careers in the arts.